Thanksgiving Table with Food

 Aromatics

-• 7 cloves of garlic, crushed
+• 7 cloves of garlic, lightly crushed just to open it up a bit

-• 2 lemons, cut into wedges
+• 1 lemon, cut into quarters

-• 2 onions, cut into wedges
+• 1 apple, cut into quarters

 • 2 cups dry white wine, like chardonnay